kontena/kontena/docs/getting-started/installing/README.md

 # Installing Kontena

-Please see below instructions for automated installation of Kontena.
+Below are instructions for automated installation of Kontena on various platforms.

 * [AWS EC2](aws-ec2.md)
 * [Azure](azure.md)